 Traditional scholarship about Zimbabwe’s liberation struggle tended to be gender neutral and highly romanticised.
 The liberation fighters were presented as fair, brave and disciplined whilst the opposite applied to the forces of the colonial state.
 Recent historiography is now showing that all the protagonists in the war perpetrated injustices against the unarmed civilians and within their ranks.
 It is in this vein of challenging, reconstructing and deconstructing dominant notions and paradigms that Nhongo-Simbanegavi’s book, For Better or Worse?
 Women And ZANLA In Zimbabwe’s Liberation Struggle, emerges.
 The book deserves the commendation of all those interested in the history of African liberation movements.
 It is probably the most cogent refutation of the claims of the Zimbabwe African National Liberation Army (ZANLA) to the establishment of gender equity during the war of liberation.
-It shows the resilience of patriarchal hegemony in the various contexts that punctuated Zimbabwe’s history, such as the colonial and post-colonial periods, and the times of war and peace.
+It shows the resilience of patriarchal hegemony in the post-colonial periods, and the times of war and peace.
 The book is well researched and weaves a rich tapestry of women’s, mostly combatants’, experiences during the war and in the post-colonial dispensation.
 Besides oral interviews and data from secondary sources, the book relies heavily on the rich but largely inaccessible ZANLA archives at the Zimbabwe African National Union Patriotic Front (ZANU-PF) headquarters in Harare.

 The book is divided into six chapters.
 The first chapter looks at how myths of gender equality developed during the liberation war.
 ZANU’s media organs such as the Zimbabwe News were awash with stories depicting the transformation of gender relations during the liberation process.
 Women with guns strapped on their back and wearing trousers and T-shirts were shown as symbols of women power and the equality they had attained since the masculine and feminine gender divide had been erased by the revolutionary process.
 Subsequently writers and researchers uncritically relied on this official propaganda and accepted the view that women emerged from the war significantly emancipated from the grip of patriarchy.